Northern Sea Route: International cooperation

-In 2024, at the St. Petersburg International Economic Forum (SPIEF), Rosatom signed an agreement of intent with NewNew Shipping to organize a regular container line between the ports of Russia and China using the NSR waters, and by the end of 2024, a joint venturewas created.
-The project includes planning and ordering for the design and construction of Arc7 ice-class container ships with a capacity of 4,400 TEU.
+In 2024, at the St. Petersburg International Economic Forum (SPIEF), a memorandum of understanding was signed with a Chinese shipping company to establish a regular container service between Russian and Chinese ports using the NSR.
+By the end of 2024, the joint venture Northern Sea Route Shipping Line was established.
+The project involves the construction of Arc7 ice-class container ships with a capacity of 4,400 TEU.
+In March, 2026, Rosatom accepted design for the first container ship of the project developed by United Shipbuilding Corporation.
+The vessel will be able to navigate independently through ice up to 1.7 meters thick.